Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:numerical_methodology} details the numerical methodology, and Section~\ref{sec:test_case_definition} introduces the test cases.
-The numerical experiments and results are presented in Section~\ref{sec:numerical_experiments}, followed by a discussion in Section~\ref{sec:discussion}, and the conclusions are summarized in Section~\ref{sec:conclusions}.
+The numerical experiments and results are presented in Section~\ref{sec:numerical_experiments} and the conclusions are summarized in Section~\ref{sec:conclusions}.